 In D.96-01-01150 interest expenses on Edison's Director Deferred Compensation Plan were removed by Edison in response to arguments from the Federal Executive Agencies.
 This plan is similar to Southwest's plan, and we see no reason to change our position, and will not charge ratepayers for the interest on Southwest's Directors Deferred Compensation.
-We will also disallow the lobbying component of payments to AGA and WEI as unnecessary and properly the responsibility of shareholders.
+We will also disallow payments to AGA and WEI as unnecessary and properly the responsibility of shareholders.